zabbix/zabbix/src/go/plugins/oracle/README.md

 _Note:_
 If ResolveTNS=true and ConnString is specified for TNS lookup, but the name does not exist in tnsnames.ora, the Oracle client tries to resolve the ConnString as a DNS name.
-In the case where it is a non-existent DNS name, the process usually takes a long time and ends with an error response: "Timeout occurred while gathering data" (if default timeout option is used).
+In the case where it is a non-existent DNS name, the process usually takes a long time and ends with an error response: "Timeout occurred while gathering data" (if the default timeout option is used).
 If the specified ConnString is resolved as a DNS name, the Oracle client attempts to connect using the hostname.

 #### Using named sessions